nasa-gibs/worldview/config/default/common/config/metadata/stories/california_rains/step006.md

-Previous superbloom Apr.
-18, 2020 compared to current superbloom apr.
-7, 2023 in Antelope Valley
+Antelope Valley in Southern California also experienced a superbloom of wildflowers this spring.
+This comparison shows a previous superbloom on Apr.
+18, 2020 and the current superbloom Apr.
+7, 2023.
+The previous superbloom appeared to actually have even more vibrant orange-yellow colors than this year's.